 Nobody told me about it, and even when I Googled it, for some reason, I glossed over this app and moved on to things that looked and sounded familiar.

 Reedsy wasn’t familiar, but Ulysses was.
 And as it turned out, Ulysses wasn’t meant for us basic bitches who use Windows PCs.
-With my resentment renewed towards all things Mac, I turned to the most Windows-y writing app there is — OneNote.
+With my resentment renewed towards all things Mac, I turned to the most Windows-y writing app there is — Microsoft Word.

 OneNote was almost perfect until it wasn’t.

-- The capability of creating notebooks, sections, and pages.
+- The capability of creating notebooks, sections, and pages within the app.
 This was neat because I figured I could create different notebooks for different years, and then use different “sections” for different publications, and then use the “page” feature inside sections for each new article.
 In short, I loved the organizational capabilities of this software.

 But that’s about it.